nigelrodrigues15/NASA-Space-Apps/README.md

 ## Screenshots
 ![Screeenshot](https://github.com/nigelrodrigues15/NASA-Space-Apps/blob/master/images/SS1.PNG)
+The above image is a user-friendly landing page with a modern UI and animations, so that users will feel comfortable entering the site and exporing more aspects of it.

 ![Screeenshot](https://github.com/nigelrodrigues15/NASA-Space-Apps/blob/master/images/SS2.PNG)
 The above image serves to explain the role of this specific green house gas in climate change, along with a gif of weather changes over time, for illustration purposes.